Video-RAG: Visually-aligned Retrieval-Augmented Long Video Comprehension: Introduction

 In this study, we propose Video-RAG, an effective RAG pipeline that can be seamlessly integrated with any LVLM.
 Specifically, instead of simply increasing the number of sampled video frames, we propose to replace the corresponding extended visual tokens with auxiliary texts extracted from pure video data by invoking open-source foundation models, such as optical character recognition (OCR), automatic speech recognition (ASR), and object detection.
 These auxiliary texts are more aligned with the visual context while providing additional information beyond the visual data, as demonstrated in \cite{mmvid, videoagent}.
-Besides dealing with the context windows limit of LVLMs, we employ RAG in Video-RAG to filtering auxiliary texts, ensuring their relevance to the user's query in the text embedding space.
+Besides dealing with the context windows limit of LVLMs, we employ RAG in Video-RAG to filter auxiliary texts, ensuring their relevance to the user's query in the text embedding space.
 As sampled visual context often lacks explicit alignment with the instructions, the auxiliary texts can facilitate cross-modality alignment while reducing the modality divide.
 As illustrated in Figure \ref{fig_tsne}, with Video-RAG, the retrieved auxiliary texts help guide the LVLM to pay more attention to the query-relevant keyframes, while simultaneously facilitating cross-modality alignment between query and keyframes.
 In this framework, an LVLM serves as the central component of Video-RAG, processing visual tokens to preserve detailed visual context and minimize potential information loss.
-Moreover, the retrieval process is parallelly executed in a single operation, ensuring the efficiency of our pipeline.
+Moreover, the retrieval process is parallelly executed in a single operation, ensuring efficiency.

 We evaluate Video-RAG across several long video benchmarks, including Video-MME \cite{videomme}, MLVU \cite{mlvu}, and LongVideoBench \cite{lvb}.
-By applying the Video-RAG to six distinctive open-source LVLMs, we achieve an average performance improvement of 8.0\% on Video-MME with only 2.0K text tokens addition (equal to 14 frames in most configuration) per case, while beating the proprietary LVLM Gemini-1.5-Pro \cite{gemini} when integrated with the 72B model, as shown in Figure \ref{fig_cmp}.
-Applying Video-RAG to a 7B LVLM only requires an additional 8GB of inference GPU memory and approximately 5 seconds of inference time per case.
+By applying the Video-RAG to seven distinctive open-source LVLMs, we achieve an average performance improvement of 2.8\% on Video-MME with only 2.0K text tokens addition (equal to 14 frames in most configuration) per case, while beating the proprietary LVLM when integrated with the 72B model, as shown in the right part of Figure \ref{fig_intro}.
+Applying Video-RAG to a 7B LVLM only requires an additional 8GB of inference GPU memory and approximately 5 seconds of inference time per case (details in the Supplemental Material).

 In summary, our contributions are as follows: